emiraga/verilogscript/README.md

 First parameter `examples/simple.vs` will tell VerilogScript to convert this `.vs` file into a `.v` file.
 Parameters `-e "iverilog"` will cause VerilogScript to execute a compiler after all conversions are done.

-You can mix between `.vs` and `.v` files in parameters, you may also specify additional compiler options, for example:
+You can mix between `.vs` and `.v` files in parameters, and also specify additional compiler options:

     VerilogScript.py file1.v file2.vs file3.v -e "iverilog -o sim.out"